Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Active voice
   + Subject → verb → object.

-+ Passive verb
++ Passive voice
-  + a form of the verb 'to be' + the past participle of the main verb.
+  + A form of the verb 'to be' + the past participle of the main verb;
-  + The main verb must be transitive verb.
+  + The main verb must be transitive verb;
+  + Passive voice usually takes out the responsible party.

++ To turn the passive voice back to the active voice
+  + Who does what to whom? - The agent.

++ Advantages of the active voice
+  + Emphasizes author responsibility;
+  + Improves readability;
+  + Reduces ambiguity.

++ Is it ever OK to use the passive voice?
+  + Yes!
+The passive voice exists in the English language for a reason.
+Just use it sparingly and purposefully.
+For example, passive voice may be appropriate in the methods section where what was done is more important than who did it.

+### 2.2 Is it really OK to use 'We' and 'I'